Payment Card Compliance Program

 - The title of “IT Security Principals” was replaced with the title of “Information Security Officers” effective May 1, 2014.

 - Revised and renamed March 1, 2017.
 Previous title: Acceptance of Payment Card Cost and Risk.

 - Clean-up January 31, 2018.
-Revised term “Fiscal Principle or Designee” to “Fiscal Designee” since the term “Fiscal Principle” is defined differently in other APSs.
+Revised term “Fiscal Principal or Designee” to “Fiscal Designee” since the term “Fiscal Principal” is defined differently in other APSs.

 VI.
 Key Words